-I’ve been using Claude Code almost every day for the past five months.
-I built this website with it, prototyped a retirement financial planner, and wired together a voice-activated expense tracker.
-I don’t have a CS degree.
-Here’s how to get started yourself.
+I’ve used Claude Code almost every day for five months.
+I built this website with it, prototyped a retirement planner, and wired together a voice-activated expense tracker.
+I do not have a CS degree.
+Here is how to start.

 Claude Code lives in your terminal.
-Unlike the Claude website or app, it can see your files, create new ones, edit existing ones, and run commands on your machine.
-It’s not a chatbot.
-It’s an assistant that can actually do work in your project folder.
+Unlike the Claude website, it can see files, edit them, create new ones, and run commands in your project folder.

-You don’t need to know how to code to use it.
+You do not need to know how to code.
 You do need to be comfortable typing commands and reading what comes back.

 What you need